What's the best way to care for different types of outdoor furniture?

-We often get questions from our customers asking how should they care for their outdoor contract furniture supplied by us.
+We often get questions from our customers asking how to care for their outdoor furniture.
 Although the products we supply for outdoor use are of the highest quality and built to withstand adverse conditions, a bit of extra care will make a world of difference and allow you to keep the fresh new look for longer.
 Here is what we would recommend:

 Cleaning: In general, surfaces made from plastic materials can be cleaned with a soft damp cloth and warm water; for persistent stains, a small amount of liquid soap diluted in water may be used.

 - Avoid using acetone, trichloroethylene, ammonia and detergents that contain even just a small amount of these substances because they can render shiny surfaces opaque.